arri-cc/code-challenge/readme.md

 ### TL;DR; Quick Deployment and Teardown with Scripts

 To enable easier testing, I've provided a set of scripts to make setup and teardown easy.
 You will be prompted to provide any missing configuration settings.
 In the instructions below the value `<version>` should be replaced with unique text to name the AMI created by Packer.
 An easy convention is to use a build number e.g. 0.1.0, and increment it each time you perform a full deployment to ensure uniqueness.
+The value `<cdn_host>` is the fqdn used for the custom `CloudFront`domain.

 The below steps will deploy the default app, perform a rolling update with the alternative text, and then destroy the resources.

 1. Open the build directory in your shell `cd build`
 2. Run the default deployment option with the following command:`./deployWithDefaults.sh "<version>" "<cdn_host>"` .
-3. When ready to test updates can deploy the alternate health message: `./deployWithOverrides.sh "<version>" "<cdn_host>`
+3. When ready to test updates can deploy the alternate health message: `./deployWithOverrides.sh "<version>" "<cdn_host>"`
 4. At the end of the test, run the following command to cleanup the resources `./destroy.sh`

 ### How to deploy manually